Apra487/BlackBoard-AutoLogger/README.md

 ## BlackBoard auto login

 A `nodejs` based application that automatically logs in into your accounts and attends your classes on `cuchd.blackboard.com` website.

-_I wrote this script STRICTLY for EDUCATIONAL PURPOSES and I am NOT RESPONSIBLE for any **non-disciplinary** action commited by its users._
+_I wrote this script STRICTLY for EDUCATIONAL PURPOSES and I am NOT RESPONSIBLE for any **non-disciplinary** action commited by its users, i.e., all the students of Chandigarh University (yes, ALL, not just CSE or AIT !)_

 ## Motivation